 Then $g=\exp{X}\in f_0^{-k}(\mathcal{R}) \subset \mathcal{R}$, that is $G^+ \subset \mathcal{R}$.
 Solvability of $G$ implies that $G^0$ is solvable.
 Therefore $G^0 \subset \mathcal{R}$ by Lemma \ref{G+0inreach}.
 Thus $G^{+,0} \subset \mathcal{R}$. \end{proof}

-The final result of this section gives a sufficient condition for controllability of $(\ref{linearcontrolsystem}).$ Remember that the controllability of (\ref{linearcontrolsystem}) can be seen by proving that $G = \mathcal{R} \cap\mathcal{C} =\mathcal{R} \cap \mathcal{R}^*$.
-The following result present us a sufficient condition for the controllability of discrete-time linear systems on solvable Lie groups.
+The final result of this section provides sufficient conditions for the controllability of system $(\ref{linearcontrolsystem}).$ recall that the controllability of (\ref{linearcontrolsystem}) can be seen by proving that $G = \mathcal{R} \cap\mathcal{C} =\mathcal{R} \cap \mathcal{R}^*$.
+The following result presents a sufficient condition for the controllability of discrete-time linear systems on solvable Lie groups.